mNandhu/JackMazeGame/README.md

 ## Cell.jack

 This file contains the `Cell` class which represents a cell in the maze.
-A cell is made up of 4 lines.
+A cell is made up of 4 lines which can be disabled.
 It has several methods and fields:

 ### Methods: